cds-amal/txtx/doctor_format_support.md

 runbook.tx:15:3: warning: Unused variable 'x' (hint: remove or use it)
 ```

+Note: When specific line/column information is not available (e.g., for manifest-level errors),
+the format defaults to `file:1:` to ensure editor navigation still works.

 ### `json`
 Machine-readable JSON format for tooling integration:
 ```json